aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

 ### Using AWS-OTel-Collector on Amazon ECS

 This example will introduce how to use AWS-OTel-Collector to send application traces and metrics on AWS ECS.
 This instruction provided the data emitter image that will generate OTLP format of metrics and traces data to AWS CloudWatch and X-Ray consoles.
-Please follow the steps below to try AWS Observability Collector Beta.
+Please follow the steps below to try AWS OTel Collector Beta.

 * Install AWS-OTel-Collector via Task Definition Template
 * Install AWS-OTel-Collector via CloudFormation Template